-Last December I started what I hoped would become a tradition on whiskyreviews.net by selecting a special whisky as my final review of the year.
+Last December I started what I hoped would become a tradition here on WhiskyReviews.net by selecting a rather special whisky as my final review of the year.

-New Year is a big deal in Scotland after all, maybe more so than in any other country (though I once spent December 31st in Berlin and will take the memories of knee high snow and apocalyptic fireworks to my grave).
-In any case, it is only fitting that we see in the new year with a great dram worthy of the occasion.
+New Year is something of a big deal in Scotland after all, maybe even more so than in any other country (although I once spent December the 31st knee deep in snow in a frozen Berlin and will take the memory of apocalyptic fireworks to my grave).
+In any case, it is only fitting that we see in the new year with a dram worthy of such an occasion.

-Last year I spent a lot of time deciding which whisky to review before settling on the Exclusive Blend 1980 from the Creative Whisky Company – an excellent 35 year old blend of Highland and Speyside whisky.
-This year, I’d like to tell you that I took just as long over the decision but to be honest, I would be lying.
+Last year I spent a lot of time deliberating over the whisky I should end the year on before eventually settling on the Exclusive Blend 1980 from the Creative Whisky Company, an excellent 35 year old blend of Highland and Speyside whiskies.
+This year, however, it took me all of about five seconds to select the perfect dram.

-Smell: 20 / 20.
-I’ve heard people say that sherry and peat don’t go together, on this evidence they are wrong.
-Very wrong.
-Familiar Islay Smoke & Ash notes with Raisins, Sultanas and Prunes along with Dark Chocolate, Honey and Malt.
+Smell: I’ve heard people say that sherry and peat don’t go together.
+They are wrong.
+Familiar Islay Smoke & Ash notes mix with Raisins, Sultanas and Prunes along with Dark Chocolate, Honey and Malt.

-Taste: 19.5 / 20.
-Raisin and Sultana with Plum, Toffee, Syrup and warming Festive Spice all underlined with that Peat Influence, less smokey than the nose but still there.
+Taste: Raisin and Sultana with Plum, Toffee, Syrup and warming Festive Spice all underlined with that Peat Influence, less smoky than the nose but it’s still there.

-Value for Money: 9.5 / 10.
-Reasonably pricey at £85 I suppose but this single cask, distillery only expression is worth every penny.
-It’s cask strength at 54.1%, natural colour (what a colour!), un-chill filtered and gains extra points for the experience of personally hand drawing it from the cask (something I made a hash of, probably losing about £30 worth of whisky down the side of the barrel – sorry Bowmore!).
+Thoughts: Reasonably pricey at £85, I suppose but this single cask, distillery only expression is worth every penny.
+It’s cask strength at 54.1%, natural colour (what a colour!), un-chill-filtered and gains extra points for the experience of personally hand drawing it from the cask (something I made a hash of, by the way.
+I probably lost about £30 worth of whisky down the side of the barrel – sorry Bowmore!).

-Overall: 48.5 / 50.
-A wonderful whisky that not only shows the best of Bowmore but also highlights the magic of a distillery visit.
-Im sure the cask will be long gone by the time this review goes live but something of similar quality will undoubtedly be in it’s place.
+This is a wonderful whisky.
+It exemplifies not only the best of Bowmore but the best of single malt Scotch.
+It’s up there with the very best whiskies I’ve encountered.
+It could maybe even top them all.
+It also encapsulates the magic of a distillery visit.
+I’m sure the cask will be long gone by the time this review goes live but something of similar quality will undoubtedly be in its place.
 A bottle will be on display in the distillery shop, ask at the counter and I’m sure they’ll let you try a sip.
 Then, if you want to buy a bottle, you’ll be taken to the warehouse and handed a valinch.
-A lovely experience and nice to have something special to take away from your visit.
+It is a lovely experience and gives you a nice souvenir of your visit that can’t be bought anywhere else.

-And so with that, we come to the end of a years worthbof whisky reviews… all that remains are memories of great experiences and even greater drams.
+With that, we come to the end of a year’s worth of whisky reviews.
+All that remains are memories of great experiences and great drams.
 I’d just like to thank everyone who has taken the time to read this, or any of my reviews throughout the year.
 I am grateful to you all and hope that you have found my musings useful and entertaining.
 I wish you all health, happiness and more importantly, good whisky in abundance in 2017.